TheGuardianWolf/tellmefacts/client/README.md

 ## Configuration

 Configuration of Slack tokens and bot connections are done externally in a config folder.
-By default this is located in the bot's directory under the folder `config`.
+By default this is located in the client's directory under the folder `config`.
 This can be changed easily through a launcher switch.

-The following config files are needed to run this bot:
+The following config files are needed to run this client:

 **bots.json** - configures bot urls and names.